intershop/intershop-pwa/docs/guides/testing-jest.md

 ### Do not Test the Obvious

-Testing should not be done for the sake of tests existing:
+Testing should not be done for the sake of having tests:

-- It is not useful to test getter and setter methods and use spy on methods which are directly called later on.
+- It is not useful to test getter and setter methods and use spy on methods that are called directly later on.
-- Do not use assertions which are logically always true.
+- Do not use assertions that are logically always true.

 ### Make Stronger Assertions

-It is easy to always test with `toBeTruthy` or `toBeFalsy` when you expect something as a return value, but it is better to make stronger assertions like `toBeTrue`, `toBeNull` or `toEqual(12)`.
+It is easy to always test with `toBeTruthy` or `toBeFalsy` when you expect something as a return value, but it is better to use stronger assertions like `toBeTrue`, `toBeNull` or `toEqual(12)`.

 :warning: